All Products

 FAQ

-Check the network requests in your browser's developer tools or the logs of the NGINX Ingress Controller.
-Verify that the request's origin, method, and headers are all allowed by your Ingress CORS configuration.
+Check the network requests in your browser's developer tools, or inspect the Nginx Ingress controller logs.
+Verify that the request's origin, method, and headers match what is permitted in your Ingress CORS annotations.

-How can I set different CORS policies for different paths under the same domain, such as /api/public/* and /api/private/*?
+How do I configure different CORS policies for different paths on the same domain?

-By default, when processing a cross-origin request, a browser can only access a limited set of standard response headers: Cache-Control, Content-Language, Content-Type, Expires, Last-Modified, and Pragma.
-Any custom headers sent by the server, such as X-Request-ID, are not accessible by client-side JavaScript by default.
+By default, browsers can only access the following standard response headers in cross-origin responses: Cache-Control, Content-Language, Content-Type, Expires, Last-Modified, and Pragma.
+Custom headers returned by the server—such as X-Request-ID—are hidden from client-side JavaScript unless explicitly exposed.

 References